adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.users.remove()` method
-This is a method that can be used in order to remove a user from the `users` section of an instance of `ConfigGen`.
+This is a method that can be used in order to remove one or more users from the `users` section of an instance of `ConfigGen`.

 - PARAMETERS: `username`

-- PARAMETER `username`: it is a string that contains the username of the user to remove
+- PARAMETER `username`: it is a string that contains the username of the user to remove, or it can also be an array of strings (in which every element is a username to remove)

+> NOTE: parameter `username` can be an array of strings only since version `1.5` of `ConfigGen.js` library.

 EXAMPLE:
 ```js